Jason Rapert: Social media

 In early September 2015, after having been approached by a local constituent at a store, Rapert posted a tweet that read, "Not smart to come up and harass somebody in a parking lot who's carrying a handgun.
 Better be glad you decided to walk away #armed&ready", which became the center of a controversy on social media.
 Rapert said that the tweet was not referring to the incident with that constituent.

 In February 2019, the sludge metal band Eyehategod posted a Facebook event for a show booked in Little Rock that used a picture of Rapert eating a baby, and Rapert spoke out, calling for a protest of the venue and the band, saying "I call on Vinos in Little Rock to cancel this event and apologize for such a disrespectful image that shows the dehumanization of babies lives.
 It is disrespectful of all who value babies lives and people of faith" and urged the band to find the "love, grace and mercy of God and choose to update their name to 'EyeloveGod'" in a later update to his post.

 Social media lawsuit

 In 2018, after Rapert blocked several critics on his Twitter and Facebook accounts, the group American Atheists sued Rapert, alleging that the blocking violated constituents' First and Fourteenth Amendment rights.
 In 2022, Rapert settled the suit; as part of the settlement, he was required to unblock the accounts, and the State of Arkansas paid $16,291 to cover the plaintiffs' legal fees.

 Campaign for lieutenant governor

 In August 2019, Rapert said he would seek the Republican nomination for lieutenant governor of Arkansas in the 2022 election.
-A crowded field of other Republicans also ran, including Arkansas Attorney General Leslie Rutledge; Doyle Webb, the chairman of the state Republican Party, Greg Bledsoe, the state surgeon general; Joseph Wood, the Washington County county judge; and Chris Bequette, an attorney.
+A crowded field of other Republicans also ran, including Arkansas Attorney General Leslie Rutledge; Doyle Webb, the chairman of the state Republican Party; Greg Bledsoe, the state surgeon general; Joseph K. Wood, the county judge of Washington County; and Chris Bequette, an attorney.
 Rutledge defeated Rapert in the Republican primary election.